anoshenko/rui/README.md

 ### Touch events

-These events are used to track multipoint touches.
+These events are used to track multi point touches.
 Single touches emulate mouse events.
 If you do not need to track multi-point touches, then it is easier to use mouse events

 | Event          | Constant    | Description                          |